G-1592/Flute_Vision_CV/README.md

 ## Acknowledgements
 - [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide) for the hand and face landmark detection tools and models used in this project.

-## Future improvements/findings
+## Findings
 The aim of this project was to see how meaningfully computer vision alone can analyse live flute performance.
-The results were more accurate than I expected!
-Indeed, for the difference between notes such as C3 and B4, since the thumb is not detected,
+The results were more accurate than I initally expected!

+However, without audio input, there were several limitations.
+For example, distinguishing between certain notes can be difficult when the relevant fingering information is not visible to the camera.
+This was especially prevalent with notes C3 and B4 as the thumb behind the flute (which is responsible for changing the pitch) is unseen.

+I also found that the right pinky finger was sometimes not detected fully.
+Although this did not significantly change the recognition of most notes tested, it did reduce the accuracy for detecting D sharp as this is the only note that relies on the right pinky finger to change pitch.

+However, the posture mode was accurate most of the time across several tests.
+The system's embouchure analysis was tested alongside a tuner, which was used to verify whether the embouchure was good or bad.

+Overall, the project demonstrated that computer vision can provide meaningful information about aspects of flute technique without relying on audio - perhaps more than once thought.
+But, the project also highlights the limitations of using visual information alone for flute in particular.